 The CML patients require a long term follow-up for assessing the prognosis, relapses, the treatment side effects and monitoring the overall health, even after the bone marrow transplantation.

 The karyotyping is performed every 3-6 months to assess the cytogenetic response by counting the percentage of Philadelphia-chromosome positive cells.
-As previously discussed the complete cytogenetic remission is usually achieved after 18 months of treatment.
-The failure to achieve this leads to reassessment of treatment regimen.
+As previously discussed, the complete cytogenetic remission is usually achieved after 18 months of treatment.
+The failure to achieve this leads to the re-assessment of treatment regimen.

 The correct answers can be found below the references.

-1. A 72-year old female is diagnosed with the chronic myelogenous leukemia.
+1. A 72-year old female is diagnosed with chronic myelogenous leukemia.
 She asks for her prognosis.
-Which of the following factors indicate ‘good’ prognosis?
+Which of the following factors indicate a ‘good’ prognosis?

 - Her age